 A. Using the right lien form

-Levelset’s forms were created and reviewed by construction attorneys and payment experts; thousands of New York contractors and suppliers have successfully filed their mechanics liens using this form.
+Levelset’s forms were created and reviewed by construction attorneys and payment experts.
+Thousands of New York contractors and suppliers have successfully filed their mechanics liens using this form.

-B. Filling out the lien claim form
+B. Information required on a NY lien claim form

 A New York mechanics lien must contain the following information.
 Leaving out some information, or even just getting it wrong, is more than just a simple mistake.